Dance Studio & Instructor Insurance

 Why do I need dance studio & instructor insurance?

 As a dance instructor, you’re responsible for a lot more than a little choreography.
 For every dance class or private lesson you teach, you’re responsible for the safety and happiness of your students.
 But whether a dance class involves one adult or 20 toddlers, there’s no avoiding the fact that accidents happen.
 Sometimes, those accidents can be expensive.
 You need insurance that’s light on its feet.

 Dance Studio and Dance Instructor Insurance can help you to protect your business and career against these risks.
-If you have to cover bodily injury, medical costs, or property damage for your students or any other third party involved in your classes, then a General Liability Insurance policy can help you defray those costs.
+If you have to cover bodily injury or property damage for your students or any other third party involved in your classes, then a general liability insurance policy can help you defray those costs.

 How much does Dance Studio Insurance cost?